jowagner/tbev-prediction/README.md

 ## Dependencies (and Installation Suggestions)

-The scripts currently assume that
+The scripts in thie repository currently assume the following:
-* this repository is located in `~/tbemb/tbev-prediction`
+* This repository is located in `~/tbemb/tbev-prediction`.
+  We added code to support setting `PRJ_DIR` to an alternative location but this has not been tested.
+Please let us know if you used this variable to run in a different location successfully or if you encounter problems.
 * `python2`, `python3` and `python` executables are in `PATH` and `python` is Python 2
-* ELMoForManyLangs is in `~/tbemb/ELMoForManyLangs`
+* ELMoForManyLangs is in `~/tbemb/ELMoForManyLangs`.
+  An alternative location can be configured in `tbev-prediction/config/locations.sh`.
-* UUParser with our multi-treebank extension is in `~/tbemb/uuparser`
+* UUParser with our multi-treebank extension is in `~/tbemb/uuparser`.
+  An alternative location can be configured in `tbev-prediction/config/locations.sh`.

 TODO: re-construct what Python environments are needed and when they need to be activated